POLYCYSTIC OVARIAN SYNDROME (PCOS) & METABOLIC HEALTH

 • anovulation

-• the characteristic “polycystic” ovarian appearance on ultrasound
+• some people may have the characteristic “polycystic” ovarian appearance on ultrasound

 Inflammation